 – Lori Hairston, Washington DECA Executive Director

-Comprehensive exams based on the nationally validated Business Administration standards are available in two formats.
-The online exams are offered through MBA Research.
-Paper versions of the competitive-events exam are available through National DECA.
+The online exams are available through our website.
+Paper versions of the competitive events exam are available through National DECA.
 Although both versions use identical specifications (blueprints), the actual questions vary.
-The online exams delivered by MBA Research use a sophisticated software package called WebXam, which is designed for high-stakes testing.
+Our online exams use a sophisticated software package called WebXam, which is designed for high-stakes testing.

 The online assessment system offers several significant advantages: